 Application for Certification.
-Application shall be made on forms and in the manner prescribed by EOEA.
+Application for initial Certification or renewal of such Certification shall be made on forms and in the manner prescribed by EOAI.
 Every Application shall be notarized and signed under the pains and penalties of perjury by the Applicant.
-Except as set forth in 651 CMR 12.03(8), an Application shall be submitted to EOEA at least 60 days prior to the date the Applicant plans to commence operation of the Assisted Living Residence.
-EOEA shall charge a non-refundable fee set by the Secretary of Administration and Finance pursuant to M.G.L. c.
+Except as set forth in 651 CMR 12.03(10), an Application for initial Certification shall be submitted to EOAI at least 90 days prior to the date the Applicant plans to commence operation of the Assisted Living Residence.
+EOAI shall charge a non-refundable fee set by the Secretary of Administration and Finance pursuant to M.G.L. c.
 7, § 3B for the filing of the Application for Certification of an Assisted Living Residence.
 An Applicant shall file a separate Application for each Assisted Living Residence for which Certification is sought.
-In support of the Application for Certification each Applicant shall provide:
+In support of the Application for Certification, each Applicant shall provide:

-The name and address of each officer, director, and trustee; and the names and addresses of each owner, general partner, limited partner, or shareholder with a 25% or greater interest in the Assisted Living Residence;
+The name and address of each officer, director, and trustee; and the names and addresses of each owner, general partner, limited partner, or shareholder with a 5% or greater interest in the Assisted Living Residence.
+For each such individual or entity identified in this subsection, the Applicant shall provide to EOAI documentation of the history of each such individual or entity, including, but not limited to:

-Attestation, under the pains and penalties of perjury, that none of such individuals has ever been found in violation of any local, state or federal statute, regulation, ordinance, or other law by reason of that individual's relationship to an Assisted Living Residence or health care facility;

-A list for each such individual of all multi-family housing or health care facilities or providers in which she or he has been or is an officer, director, trustee, or general partner;

-If the Applicant or any person named in the Application as set forth in 651 CMR 12.03(2)(a) has or has had, within the previous five years, an interest in one or more of the entities listed in 651 CMR 12.03(2)(d)1. through 3., evidence from the Massachusetts Department of Public Health (DPH)that the entities have substantially met applicable criteria for licensure or Certification and, if applicable, have corrected all cited deficiencies without de-licensure or de-certification being imposed:
+all multifamily housing, Assisted Living or health care facilities in which the individual or entity has been or is an officer, director, trustee, or partner and, if applicable, evidence from the relevant regulatory authority that said individual or entity’s multifamily housing, Assisted Living, or health care facility has met criteria for licensure or Certification and, if applicable, have corrected all cited deficiencies without de-licensure or de-certification being imposed;

-hospital, clinic, long term care facility, mammography facility, institutions for unwed mothers, out of hospital dialysis unit, hospice program, bacteriological laboratory, blood bank, or other entity licensed by the DPH under M.G.L. c.
-111;

-medical provider licensed under other applicable state statutes; including a facility, halfway house or treatment program unit for alcoholism licensed under M.G.L. c.
-111B, ambulance service licensed under M.G.L. c.
-111C, clinical laboratory licensed under

-M.G.L. c.
-111D, and drug rehabilitation facility licensed under M.G.L. c.
-111E; or

-home health agency in Massachusetts certified under Title XVIII of the Social Security Act.
+documentation of any enforcement action against the individual or entity and, if applicable, evidence that the individual or entity has corrected all cited deficiencies without revocation of licensure or certification;

+whether such individual or entity has been convicted of Medicare or Medicaid fraud;

+whether such individual or entity has any judgments or settled any Medicare or Medicaid false claims cases;

+whether such individual or entity has been terminated from a Medicare program or Medicaid program for any reason; and

+any other information or documentation requested by EOAI.

-A copy of the conversion approval from the DPH, if an Applicant seeks to convert all or part of a premises licensed as a Long Term Care Facility to an Assisted Living Residence or if an Applicant seeks to add Assisted Living Residences to existing premises licensed as a Long-term Care Facility;
+A copy of the conversion approval from the DPH, if an Applicant seeks to convert all or part of a premises licensed as a Long-Term Care Facility to an Assisted Living Residence or if an Applicant seeks to add Assisted Living Residences to existing premises licensed as a Long-term Care Facility;

-An operating plan which shall include the following information:
+An operating plan which shall include, at a minimum, the following information:

-The number of single and double occupancy Units for which Certification is sought, the number of single and double occupancy Units designated as Special Care Units, and the number of Residents per Unit;
+The number of single and double occupancy Units for which Certification is sought, the number of single and double occupancy Units designated as Special Care Units, and the number of Residents per Unit; The location of Units and Special Care Units, common spaces, and egresses by floor;

-12.03: continued

-The location of Units and Special Care Units, common spaces, and egresses by floor;

-The fee structure for lodging, meals and services;
+The fee structure for lodging, meals and services, and any optional services, including Basic Health Services;

-The type and extent of services to be offered, arrangements for providing such services, including third party contracts, and linkages with hospital and nursing facilities;
+The type, extent, frequency, and cost of services to be offered, including optional services, such as Basic Health Services, in a format that allows Residents to understand their anticipated weekly or monthly costs; the arrangements for providing such services, including third party contracts, and linkages with hospital and nursing facilities;